 A little risk can, and sometimes will, come with great rewards.

 Why is money important?
-It buys financial freedom.
+Although money isn’t everything, it does buy financial freedom.

-Investing is an open field to plant your money seeds and grow your way to the top — and the sooner you start, as JP discusses in this online course, the better you are down the road.
+Investing is an open field to plant your money seeds and grow your way to the top — and the sooner you start, as JP discusses in this online course, the better you and your loved ones are down the road.

 Alyssa is an intrepid world traveler and writer who likes both her food and words to be extra spicy.